FIRST TIMERS GUIDE

 If you are unsure of your eligibility to enter please read the Notice of Race section 5.5

-Opening for entries for the 2020 regatta will be announced before the end of 2010.
-The Notice of Race is emailed to all of the previous year’s entrants plus any new enquiries.
-You can also find copy on this website.
+The booking office for entries typical opens at the end Feb, early March each year, once the Notice of Race NOR is published.
+The NOR is emailed to all of the previous year’s entrants plus any new enquiries.
+You can also find a copy on this website.
 To make sure you receive your copy, subscribe to our mailing list, below.

 It’s quite simple.
-Once the NOR/ entry brochure is sent out, you can enter.
-The entry form is also available on-line.
+Once the NOR/ entry brochure is published online, you can enter.
+The entry form is available on-line.

 Complete the entry form and send your payment.
-We need your company details, your boat details and any extra meal ticket orders.
+We need your company details, your boat details and any extra event ticket orders.
+Detail of crew suppers are announced separately each year subject to the marina’s availability.

 Secure Online payments are accepted using your credit or debit card.